Save more with fun money saving challenges

-If you’re up for the challenge, try restraining yourself from eating out for 30 days and see how much you’ll save.
+If you’re up for this monthly savings challenge, try restraining yourself from eating out for 30 days and see how much you’ll save.
 You may just be inspired to cook more meals at home.

 I’ve read many times the benefits of meal planning but didn’t take it seriously until COVID came to town.
 My husband got furloughed, substitute teaching jobs got canceled, and we had to become resourceful *real quick*.